Newport Country Club: Tournaments

 Anxious to host national competitions, Havemeyer invited the country's best amateurs to his new course for a championship in 1894.
 That December, Havemeyer held a meeting at New York City's Calumet Club with representatives from four other clubs: Saint Andrew's Golf Club in Hastings-on-Hudson, NY; Shinnecock Hills Golf Club in Southampton on Long Island, New York; The Country Club in Brookline, MA; and the Chicago Golf Club.
 These clubs agreed to form the Amateur Golf Association, the forerunner of the United States Golf Association (USGA).

 In October 1895, Newport Country Club hosted both the first U.S. Amateur and the first U.S. Open.
 To this day, the U.S. Amateur champion is awarded the Havemeyer Trophy.

 In celebration of the centennial of those first two USGA events, the club hosted the U.S. Amateur in 1995, won by defending champion Tiger Woods.
 Eleven years later, it was the site of the U.S. Women's Open in 2006, won by Annika Sörenstam in an 18-hole playoff.
 Newport was set to host the 41st U.S. Senior Open in June 2020, but the COVID-19 pandemic cancelled all age-specific tournaments on the USGA calendar.
 The event was deferred to 2024, and weather during the final round postponed the conclusion until Monday, extended with a playoff between Richard Bland and Hiroyuki Fujita, won by Bland on the fourth extra hole.

 Clubhouse

-Whitney Warren designed the classic, Beaux Arts style clubhouse on a largely barren farm overlooking Brenton Point in 1895.
-It went under extensive renovation by Kirby Perkins Construction in 2005.
+Whitney Warren designed the classic, Beaux Arts-style clubhouse on a largely barren farm overlooking Brenton Point in 1895.
+It was extensively renovated by Kirby Perkins Construction in 2005.

 Warren's only other major Newport project at the time was a home for his sister, Edith, High Tide.
 This mansion, which overlooks Bailey's Beach and completed in 1900, hosted Michelle Wie for the week of the 2006 U.S. Women's Open.